giacomocavalieri/prng/README.md

 - [ ] add a link to the awesome Elm implementation and docs
 - [ ] add a link to the reference algorithm

+## Contributing

+If you think there's any way to improve this package, or if you spot a bug don't be afraid to open PRs, issues or requests of any kind!
+Any contribution is welcome 💜